isaacbernat/presentations/optimise/final.md

 ???
 We saw Python3 went from 100k years to 200.
 A 500x speedup.
 Python v0 vs **PyPy v7 is >46000x speedup**, it would take **2.1 years**.

-People tend to **get attached to existing code**, and there is a limit on how one can improve an algorithm incrementally (in fact we could still apply some more incremental optimisations on the previous code).
-There is this **sunk cost fallacy** which prevents people from discarding something and starting from scratch.
+People tend to **get attached to existing code**, and there is a limit on how much one can improve an algorithm **incrementally** (in fact we could still apply more incremental optimisations on the previous code).
+There is also this **sunk cost fallacy** which prevents people from discarding something and starting from scratch.
 That would be recognising "wasted effort" and that can be hard to accept.

-"Paradigm shift" or "full rewrite" would both describe this approach.
-In our case this algorithm is based on Euclid's formula to generate primitive pythagorean triplets and is quite different (read formula out loud here).
+"Paradigm shift" or "full rewrite" would both describe this approach, which may be used to avoid getting stuck in a **local optima**.
+In our case this algorithm is based on Euclid's formula to generate **primitive pythagorean triplets** and is quite different (read formula out loud here).

 Being so different also makes speedup estimation harder but try anyway, it's fun ;D